webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 There is a lot of nuance to this, so let's explore in greater detail.

 ## Identifying and Communicating Network Status
-RTP/RTCP runs over all types of different networks, which means that some communication may be dropped as it traverses from the sender to the receiver.
-Being built on top of UDP, there is no built-in methodology for retransmission, let alone handling congestion control.
-In order to provide users with a consistent experience, we need to estimate qualities about the network path our connection is traversing, as well as how it changes over time.
-Important qualities include available bandwith (in each direction, as it may not be symmetric), round trip time, and jitter.
-It needs to account for packet loss, and communicating changes in these properties as network conditions evolve.
+RTP/RTCP runs over all types of different networks, and as a result, it's common for some communication to be dropped on its way from the sender to the receiver.
+Being built on top of UDP, there is no built-in mechanism for packet retransmission, let alone handling congestion control.

+To provide users the best experience, webrtc must estimate qualities about the network path, and adapt to how those qualities change over time.
+The key traits to monitor include: available bandwith (in each direction, as it may not be symmetric), round trip time, and jitter (fluctuations in round trip time).
+It needs to account for packet loss, and communicate changes in these properties as network conditions evolve.

 There are two primary objectives for these protocols:

 1. Estimate the available bandwidth (in each direction) supported by the network
-2. Communicate network characteristics
+2. Communicate network characteristics between sender and receiver

 RTP/RTCP has three different approaches to address this problem.
-They all have their pros and cons, and have generally been improving over time.
-Which implementation you use will depend primarily on the software stack available to your clients, and the availability of libraries on which to develop your application.
+They all have their pros and cons, and generally each generation has improved over its precessors.
+Which implementation you use will depend primarily on the software stack available to your clients and the libraries available for building your application.

 ### Receiver Reports / Sender Reports
-The first implementation is Receiver Reports (and its partner Sender Reports), a flavor of RTCP messages.
-It is defined in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4), is responsible for just one portion of network status communication.
-Receiver Reports focuses on communicating characteristics about the network (such as packet loss, round-trip time, and jitter), and it is paired with other algorithms that are then responsible for interpreting those inputs to arrive at estimated bandwidth availablilty.
+The first implementation is the pair of Receiver Reports and its complement, Sender Reports.
+These RTCP messages are defined in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4), and are responsible for communicating network status between endpoints.
+Receiver Reports focuses on communicating qualities about the network (including packet loss, round-trip time, and jitter), and it pairs with other algorithms that are then responsible for estimating avilable bandwidth based off of these reports.

 Sender and Receiver reports (SR and RR) together paint a picture of the network quatlity.
-They are sent on a schedule for each SSRC.
-RR contain the following fields:
+They are sent on a schedule for each SSRC, and they are the inputs used when estimating available bandwidth.
+Those estimates take place on at the sender after receiving the RR data, containing the following fields:

 * **Fraction Lost** - What percentage of packets have been lost since the last Receiver Report.
 * **Cumulative Number of Packets Lost** - How many packets have been lost during the entire call.